Sejong Insider

 How Margin Changes the Meaning of Winning

 Margin subtly alters what “winning” means.
-Even when outcomes align with probabilities over time, margin ensures that total returns do not mirror total risk symmetrically.
+Even when outcomes align with probabilities, margin ensures returns do not mirror risk symmetrically.
 This creates a persistent gap between correctness and reward.

 Why Competition Does Not Eliminate Margin

-This assumes competition pushes systems toward fairness.
-In reality, competition pushes systems toward survival.
-Margins are not removed; they are compressed to the lowest sustainable level.
-Thinner margins are often interpreted as fairness.
-In practice, they represent reduced buffers.
-When systems fail or exit, the resulting instability feels sudden, even though it is structurally predictable.
+Some assume competition should drive margins to zero.
+In reality, competition drives systems toward survival.
+Margins are compressed to the lowest sustainable level, not eliminated.
+Thinner margins may feel like fairness, but they represent reduced buffers.
+When systems fail, instability feels sudden, though it is structurally predictable.

 Why Transparency Does Not Resolve Misunderstanding

+Disclosing margin information rarely eliminates confusion.
+Awareness does not recalibrate expectation.
 Margins are abstract; outcomes are concrete.
 People respond to events, not structures.
-Even when pricing mechanics are transparent, experience arrives one result at a time.
-Pricing is systemic, but outcomes are felt personally.
-The source of misunderstanding is not hidden information, but when and how information is contextualized.
+Even with transparency, odds are experienced one result at a time.
+The misunderstanding stems not from hidden information, but from how information is contextualized.

 Why Margin Feels Like Bias After the Fact